 This tutorials assumes that the tutorial Getting started with ItemPick has been completed, and the valid hand eye calibration has been stored on the rc_visard as described in Hand-Eye Calibration.

 Load the program¶

-The roboception picking sample program can be downloaded from TODO.
-The program can be then used and loaded as every standard program.
+The roboception picking sample programs can be downloaded from here.
+The programs can be then used and loaded as every standard program.